 The ideal candidate has experience providing case management activities to the homeless population and embraces a Housing First approach to helping homeless individuals and families stabilize and return to permanent and traditional housing.
 The position requires that the case manager be an empathic and compassionate listener with solid boundaries.
 The case manager must have a demonstrated ability to multi-task, coordinate community-wide activities, collaborate with partner agencies, delegate tasks, implement grant/programmatic activities, and manage staff.
 Experience with HMIS preferred and/or a solid demonstrated ability to use complex software and Microsoft Excel for data collection and reporting.
 The position requires initiative, resourcefulness, and the ability to be self-directed and work autonomously.
 Masters degree in psychology, social work, or counseling preferred but not required, however, this is not a clinical position.
 Clinical supervision is available for pre-licensed individuals.
 Bi-lingual a plus but not required.

 Position begins asap.
 Work hours are Monday – Friday, 9-5 although there will be some night time and weekend hours on occasion to attend community events and/or to manage any off-hour client crises that may arise.
 Case manager will share infrequent on-call responsibilities.
 Must have a working vehicle with liability insurance and pass a background check.
-Salary is $22 per hour with medical and dental benefits provided, as well as generous paid time off and mileage.
+Salary is $25+ per hour with medical and dental benefits provided, 403(b) plan matching, short-term disability, as well as generous paid time off and mileage reimbursement.
 Candidate must be willing to make at least a one-year commitment.
 This is not a remote position.

 Send resume, cover letter and a list of three professional references to email@example.com.
 If we feel you are a good match for the position, you will be contacted to schedule an interview.